بســم اللّـه الرّحمـن الرّحيــم

 Second, as we pursue economic resilience, we cannot afford to lose our identity, culture, and heritage.
 Safeguarding cultural identity requires more than words.
 It demands robust policies, resources, and resilient infrastructure.
 It requires us to empower communities, especially women and youth

 Third, we must rethink how we approach discussions on sea-level rise.
 Affected and displaced communities should not be left to fend for themselves.
 Sea-level rise is a global issue, not one caused by any single country, and no single country should bear the burden alone.
+The United Nations should use the High-level meeting as a catalyst for further discussions.

 Future generations would expect us to be more empathetic, innovative, and adaptive.
 Everyone deserves a future where their livelihoods and cultures are secure.
 It is time to move beyond dialogue to decisive action.